d2l-ai/d2l-en/chapter_convolutional-modern/nin.md

 NiN uses the same initial convolution sizes as AlexNet (it was proposed shortly thereafter).
 The kernel sizes are $11\times 11$, $5\times 5$, and $3\times 3$, respectively,
 and the numbers of output channels match those of AlexNet.
-Each NiN block is followed by a maximum pooling layer with a stride of 2 and a window shape of $3\times 3$.
+Each NiN block is followed by a max-pooling layer with a stride of 2 and a window shape of $3\times 3$.

 The second significant difference between NiN and AlexNet and VGG respectively is that NiN avoids fully connected layers altogether.
 Instead, NiN uses a NiN block with a number of output channels equal to the number of label classes, followed by a *global* average pooling layer, yielding a vector of logits.